NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/README.md

 ## Start the course!
 <a href=https://www.datacamp.com//teach/repositories/103553288/go target="_blank"><img src="https://s3.amazonaws.com/assets.datacamp.com/img/github/content-engineering-repos/course_button.png" width="150"></a>

-This course was created with Datacamp.
+This course was created with DataCamp.
 To learn more, check out <a href="https://www.datacamp.com">DataCamp</a>.